The real estate market is moribund. Prices have plummeted. So who knew that people were still making big bucks from flipping properties?

 His name is Mike Cuevas, and he calls himself the “top short sale agent in the U.S.” He’s a young guy – around 30 – who says he decided early on in the housing crisis to concentrate on short sales.
 Now he offers training workshops to Realtors all over the country on how to do short sales.

 Cuevas presents himself as a white knight, helping people avoid foreclosure by doing short sales.
 Short sales are less damaging to people’s credit than foreclosures.
-He says in his online bio that he’s closed almost 1,000 short sales.
+He says in his online bio that he’s closed almost 1,000 short sales.“You know how many people send us cookies, hugs, cupcakes?
+People call us crying,” Cuevas said in an interview.
+“People say you saved my financial future and my kids are now going to be able to go to college because I can now get the credit to give them a student loan.”

 What Cuevas doesn’t talk much about in any of his webinars I watched is his own role as an investor buying and quickly reselling short sales.